KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

    * Having stolen the pointers/resources, we nullify these fields in the source so the destructor doesn't release them.

+{% assign diagram = "moving-vector" %}
+{% assign caption = "Visualizing a Move Constructor in two steps.
+The resources are 'Stolen' from the source." %}
+{% include diagram.html %}

 > Rvalues cannot be used directly, only through rvalue references
 > <code>&amp;&amp;</code>, and are very different notions.
 Rvalue references